udayainfo21/UKCurrentScreenSize/README.md

 UKCurrentScreenSize
 ===================
 I wrote a Category on UIApplication.
-Added class methods for getting the currentSize or the size in a given orientation of the UIViewController and reports back the correct responses in all orientations.
+Added class methods for getting the currentScreenSize or the size in a given orientation of the UIViewController and reports back the correct responses in all orientations.

 To use the code: